ktech-org/bandstand-charts/docs/index.md

 # Intro

-This repository contains all the charts used by the bandstand templates.
+This repository contains all the charts used by the Bandstand templates.

 # Updating charts